segmentio/segment-docs/src/engage/journeys/step-types.md

 `Subscribed` users will receive an email upon entering the step.
 Visit [Email Campaigns](/docs/engage/campaigns/email-campaigns/) for more information.

-### Send an SMS

-Send an SMS
+#### Send an SMS

-Use Engage to send an SMS message as a step in a Journey.
+Use Twilio Engage to send an SMS message as a step in a Journey.

 > note ""
-> To send SMS in Engage, you must connect a Twilio messaging service to your segment workspace.
+> To send SMS and WhatsApp in Engage, you must connect a Twilio messaging service to your Segment workspace.
 Visit the [onboarding steps](/docs/engage/onboarding/) for more information.

 1. Click **Send an SMS** from the **Select a Step** window.
 2. Build an SMS template from scratch, or select a previously built template.
 Click **Manage Templates** to visit the SMS Templates page.